holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 ---

 Among other [recently added](https://github.com/holgerbrandl/kscript/blob/master/NEWS.md#v13) features, [`kscript`](https://github.com/holgerbrandl/kscript) does now accept scripts as arguments.
 Facilitated by its [support library](https://github.com/holgerbrandl/kscript#support-api), this makes it possible to use it in an `awk`-like fashion.
-And although `kscript` is more designed for more complex _self-contained micro-applications_, it is still interesting to compare both tools with respect to tabular data processing.
+And although `kscript` is more designed for more complex _self-contained longterm-stable installation-free micro-applications_ (see [here](https://git.mpi-cbg.de/bioinfo/ngs_tools/blob/master/dge_workflow/star_align.kts) or [there](https://github.com/holgerbrandl/kscript/blob/master/examples/classpath_example.kts) for examples), it is still interesting to compare both tools with respect to tabular data processing.

 So let's get started.
-A common usecase of `awk` selecting columns:
+A common usecase for `awk` is selecting columns:

 {% highlight bash %}
-# fetech some example data
+# fetch some example data
 # wget -O flights.tsv https://git.io/v9MjZ
 # head  -n 5 flights.tsv > some_flights.tsv
 awk -v OFS='\t' '{print $10, $1, $12}' some_flights.tsv